andrewbaillie/nlp-with-python/presentation.md

 ### Dataset

-Our dataset for this was downloaded from Figure Eight, who provide several free to use datasets, in this case we are using a Airline Twitter Sentiment one.
+We are going to use a dataset downloaded from Figure Eight.
 This consists of approx 16000 rows of Tweets mentioning major US airlines.
 The data was scraped in February 2015 and where classified as either Postive, Neutral or Negative.

+Totals: Positive: 2363, Neutral: 3099, Negative: 9178

 ---